 French Conversation Table

-Every week, students of all levels, faculty and staff are welcome to attend French Table.
+Almost every week, students of all levels, faculty and staff are welcome to attend French Table.
 All residents of the Bloomington community are invited to meet in this relaxed setting to speak French.
 Refreshments provided.
-All meetings will be held in Ballantine 004 at 6pm, and the dates for Fall 2013 are September 11 and 25; October 9 and 23; November 6 and 20; and December 4.
+All meetings will be held in Ballantine 004 (February 4 meeting in BH 321) at 5pm, and the dates for Spring 2014 are January 28; February 4 (in BH 321), 18, 25; March 11, 25; April 8, 15, 22.

 Several times a semester, the French Club shows a film by a francophone director.
 These films are subtitled in English and are free to the public.
-The films are shown in Rawles 100 at 7pm and include:
+The films are shown in Woodburn 101 at 7pm and include: